-Stockholm International Forum on the Holocaust, and the 2005 United Nations Resolution on Holocaust Remembrance, we hold that while antisemitism has certain distinctive features, the fight against it is inseparable from the overall battle against all forms of racial, ethnic, cultural, religious, and gender discrimination.
+[The definition] is inspired by the 1948 Universal Declaration on Human Rights, the 1969 Convention on the Elimination of all Forms of Racial Discrimination, the 2000 Declaration of the Stockholm International Forum on the Holocaust, and the 2005 United Nations Resolution on Holocaust Remembrance, we hold that while antisemitism has certain distinctive features, the fight against it is inseparable from the overall battle against all forms of racial, ethnic, cultural, religious, and gender discrimination.

-Additionally, the Nexus Document was included as it addresses the implications of contextualizing antisemitism in the realm of political speech and contemporary discourse, serving as an additional guide to help the Society grapple with the complexities and nuance at the intersection of Israel and antisemitism.
+Additionally, sections of the Nexus Document were integrated into the PAAS as it addresses the nuanced implications of contextualizing antisemitism in the realm of political speech and contemporary discourse.
 The following is a quote from their website:

-"Nexus supports an inclusive approach to defining antisemitism, opposing the codification of a definition of antisemitism which could limit free speech and be misused for political purposes.
-Through education, advocacy, and strategic engagement, we strive to bring Americans together in the critical fight against antisemitism, ensuring our efforts strengthen rather than divide our communities."
+Nexus supports an inclusive approach to defining antisemitism, opposing the codification of a definition of antisemitism which could limit free speech and be misused for political purposes.
+Through education, advocacy, and strategic engagement, we strive to bring Americans together in the critical fight against antisemitism, ensuring our efforts strengthen rather than divide our communities.